hitcherland/FoundryVTT-Heart/README.md

 # Heart - The City Beneath

 This is a simplistic implementation of [Heart - The City Beneath](https://rowanrookanddecard.com/product/heart-the-city-beneath-rpg/) for [FoundryVTT](https://foundryvtt.com/) .
 It provides a character sheet based on the one provided inside Heart.
-It doesn't currently do anything fancier than storing numbers and textfields.
+Includes a number of useful dynamic tools for rolling and assessing results.
 ## Features

-* Saves your character information as text - wow
+* Character sheets to track all the stuff you want to track
+    * Resistances, Protections
+    * Name, Class, Calling
+    * Beats, Equipment, Resources, Abilities, Fallout, Skills, Domains
+    * Notes
 * Multiline inputs use FoundryVTT's inbuilt rich text editor
 * Skills can be checked, as expected
 * Resistances and Protections can be increased and decreased by clicking on the boxes.